-i) Opening to the grief.
+Opening to the grief.
 The bereaved person will need safety, support, permission to express thoughts and feelings.
+Over time, they may experience a variety of new feelings.

-- Identify people with whom she can be honest and vulnerable. - Allow her feelings to come when she feels safe, either alone or with a companion. - Talk or write about the death and the person who died as often as she wants to.
-Use a journal or tape recorder. - Talk things through with a counselor or a spiritual mentor. - ii) Accepting the reality of the death.
-Information about the death and what happened may help the bereaved person to accept that the death has occurred.

-- Get detailed information about the death from other family members, the doctor, or the coroner, etc. - Memorialize the person who died., e.g. plant a tree, start a memorial or scholarship fund, create a memory book or album, etc. - Attend to responsibilities created by or associated with the death.
-Settle the estate, acknowledge support and condolences, donate medical equipment, or restore normalcy by returning to routines.
-She may need practical help with these tasks.
+- Identify people with whom they can be honest and vulnerable. - Allow their feelings to come when they feel safe, either alone or with a companion. - Talk or write about the death and the person who died as often as they want to.
+Use a journal or tape recorder. - Talk things through with a counselor or a spiritual mentor. - If they desire, get detailed information about the death from other family members, the doctor, or the coroner, etc. - Memorialize the person who died, e.g. plant a tree, start a memorial or scholarship fund, create a memory book or album, etc. - Attend to responsibilities created by or associated with the death.
+Settle the estate, acknowledge support and condolences, donate medical equipment, or return to routines.
+They may need practical help with these tasks.